Around the Grounds – Sydney Showground

 Every day of the Show we produce a Daily Highlights schedule which you can use to either make your way to see that event, or use this as a guide to avoid that area!
 The website has an 'Explore & Plan' tab to help you produce a schedule of places you want to visit during the Show.

-The Showbag Hall is a Show tradition and it quieter in the mornings.
+The Showbag Pavilion is a Show tradition and it quieter in the mornings.

 The Woolworths Fresh Food Dome is quieter in the afternoon and evening, unless its raining.